 Under the LSA, employers with 30 or more employees are required to establish work rules which shall cover the employment conditions generally applicable to all employees, such as work hours, leave, overtime, allowance, bonus, benefits, welfare, disciplinary measures, as well as the start and end of employment.
+Work rules have to be filed with the labour bureau for approval within 30 days.
+Nonetheless, government approval is deemed an administrative measure, not a condition for the work rules to become effective.
 Employers may establish separate rules for specific matters as necessary.